hanxiaomax/Learncpp_CN/docs/11-7-std-string-view-part-2.md

-Author’s note
+!!! info "作者注"

-Some of the content of this lesson was moved into the introduction to std::string_view lesson ([4.18 -- Introduction to std::string_view](https://www.learncpp.com/cpp-tutorial/introduction-to-stdstring_view/)).
+	本课程的部分内容被移动到了[[4-18-Introduction-to-std-string_view]]Some of the content of this lesson was moved into the introduction to std::string_view lesson ([4.18 -- Introduction to std::string_view](https://www.learncpp.com/cpp-tutorial/introduction-to-stdstring_view/)).
 As a result, this lesson contains some duplicative content that has not been cleaned up yet.
 This will be addressed when this chapter is rewritten (soon).

 In the previous lesson, we talked about C-style strings, and the dangers of using them.
 C-style strings are fast, but they’re not as easy to use and as safe as `std::string`.